Root-ish/dating-repo/README.md

 ## Description

 Drinkers is an app where users can find their Soulmates, based on their favourite drinks.
-Users fill out a survey about their favorite beers / drinks and get matched with other users when their beer profiles match for more than 80%.
+Users fill out a survey about their favourite beers / drinks and get matched with other users when their beer profiles match for more than 80%.

 ## Table of Contents